josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/🦑_CRAKEN_Cartography/README.md

 - continuity management,
 - and emotional composure.

-Geopolitical ecology then shifts in response to those reactions.
+Geopolitical systems then reorganise in response to those reactions.

 The map changes.